 While in multicellular organisms, a similar method called fragmentation is observed.
 In this process, small pieces break off and grow into new organisms.
-Another method involves budding, which produces a completely new adult by remaining attached to the original body or develops from the original body.
+Another method involves budding, which produces a completely new organism and remains attached to the original body or develops from the original body.
 A common thread in all this is that the offspring is a direct clone of the parent.
 The purpose of reproduction, as we’re well aware, is to propagate one’s own genes.
 Evolutionarily, asexual reproduction is a good bet for the species.
 It is quick, simple and the genes of the parent will not be diluted by those of another individual.
 Also, an organism that reproduces asexually can reproduce about twice as fast as one that reproduces sexually.

 Sexual reproduction is the combination of reproductive cells from two individuals to form a third unique offspring.
 Sexual reproduction produces offspring with a different combination of genes.

 One must understand that sexual reproduction is a lot more complex than asexual reproduction.
-It includes the production of gametes, which have half the number of chromosomes of all other cells in the organism and the process of meiosis, which produces haploid cells from diploid cells which could lead to the possibility of two copies of a single chromosome crossing over to create a completely new chromosome that contains a new combination of genes.
-You see, switching from chromosome to chromosome is a good way to ensure that the genes will keep active in a given population.
+It includes the production of gametes, which have half the number of chromosomes compared to all other cells in the organism.
+They are produced by the process of meiosis, which produces haploid cells from diploid cells.
+There occurs crossing over and recombination of genes.
+Switching from chromosomes to chromosomes is a good way to ensure that the genes will remain active in a given population.
 Besides these, factors like gestation period also play an important role in sexual reproduction.
-The gestation period is the timeframe it requires for the fetus to fully develop either internally (like the mother’s womb) or externally (like an egg).
+The gestation period is the time required for the foetus to fully develop either internally (like in the mother’s womb) or externally (like an egg).

 Difference between Sexual and Asexual Reproduction

 The difference between sexual and asexual reproduction are as follows:

 |Asexual Reproduction||Sexual Reproduction|